Homepage > Journal > The best programming languages for product managers

 • Determines the functions and the way the product works (collecting product requirements) that meet the needs of the customer

-However, that's not all.
-Their scope of responsibilities, tasks, and competencies is much broader and includes the following:
+Product Managers' scope of responsibilities, tasks, and competencies is much broader and includes the following:

-• Creating product strategies
+• Creating product strategy

 • Collecting, analyzing, and synthesizing market quantitative and qualitative research